nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Finding a person by fields: `find`

-Finds persons whose fields match the given keywords.
+Finds all persons whose fields match the given keywords.

 Format: `find [n/KEYWORD …] [a/KEYWORD …] [e/KEYWORD …] [p/KEYWORD …] `